oracle-livelabs/common/building-blocks/tasks/adb/provision-body.md

 6. Configure the database:

-    - **Always Free** - If your Cloud Account is an Always Free account, you can select this option to create an always free autonomous database.
-An always free database comes with 20 GB of storage.
-For this lab, we recommend you leave Always Free unchecked.
+    - **Always Free** - An Always Free database is especially useful for development and trying new features.
+You can deploy an Always Free instance in an Always Free account or paid account.
+The only option you specify in an Always Free database is the database version.
+For this lab, we recommend you leave **Always Free** unchecked unless you are in an Always Free account.
     - **Choose database version** - Select **19c** as the database version.
     - **ECPU count** - Number of ECPUs for your service.
 For this lab, specify **[](var:db_ocpu)**.
 If you choose an Always Free database, you do not need to specify this option.
     - **Storage (TB)** - Select your storage capacity in terabytes.
 For this lab, specify **[](var:db_storage)** of storage.
 Or, if you choose an Always Free database, it comes with 20 GB of storage.